Zim95/container-maker/README.main.md

 ### 1. Docker:

 ### 2. Kubernetes:

+NOTE: This setup is a little different on windows.
+Please use WSL in windows.
+    Basically, the script files wont work on windows and therefore, you need to manually setup.
+    The developer of this repository hates working with windows.

 1. To Develop inside kubernetes, you need to first install Docker Desktop and follow this guideline: `https://docs.docker.com/desktop/features/kubernetes/`.

 2. Once `kubectl` is setup and you have the `docker-desktop` cluster ready.
 We can proceed further.

 3. First of all, make sure `./infra/k8s/development/entrypoint-development.sh` is an executable.
     ```
     chmod +x ./infra/k8s/development/entrypoint-development.sh
     ```

 4. Type the following to build the docker image for k8s development:
     ```
     ./scripts/k8s/development/k8s-development-build.sh <docker-username> <docker-repository>
     ```
     This will build the docker image required for k8s development.

+    OR

+    You can also edit the `Makefile`.
+Set values for your username and repository name.
+    Then you can use the following command to build the docker image:
+    ```
+    make dev_build
+    ```

 5. Next you can setup the development environment by hitting this command:
     ```
     ./scripts/k8s/development/k8s-development-setup.sh <namespace> <absolute-path-to-current-working-directory>
+    ```

+    OR

+    You can also edit the `Makefile`.
+Set values for your namespace and host directory.
+    Then you can use the following command to setup the development environment:
+    ```
+    make dev_setup
     ```

 6. Now, that we have setup, we can check the pods with the following command:
     ```
     $ kubectl get pods -n <namespace>